nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Homework to student: `hw`

 Adds a description of homework to student in address book.
+Cannot be used in schedule mode.

 Format: `hw INDEX h/HOMEWORK`